 Non-owner auto insurance in the biggest Colorado cities

-In Fort Collins non-owner auto insurance costs $24 per month or $285 annually, while drivers in Greeley pay $24 monthly for the same coverage.
+In Fort Collins the average cost of non-owner auto insurance is $24 per month or $285 per year, and Greeley drivers pay $24 a month for the same coverage.

 In Colorado, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.